Eye movement desensitisation and reprocessing (EMDR)

 EMDR is a recommended treatment for individuals who experience post-traumatic stress disorder (PTSD) (NICE, 2018).

-EMDR can help those experiencing depression and anxiety involving a difficult life event, such as bullying, a car accident, a violent crime, abuse or the unexpected loss of a loved one.
+EMDR can help to treat a variety of mental health difficulties, including anxiety and depression, addictions and behavioural difficulties, as it is thought that many of these problems may be rooted in some kind of difficult or traumatic life event such as bullying, abuse, a car accident, a violent crime, or the unexpected loss of a loved one.

-EMDR uses a series of bilateral stimulation (side-to-side eye movements, hand-tapping or audio sounds in alternating ears) to reprocess and reduce the intensity of traumatic memories.
+EMDR uses a series of bilateral stimulations (side-to-side eye movements, hand-tapping or audio sounds in alternating ears) to reprocess the memory properly so that it is no longer so intense.

-EMDR also helps desensitise the client to the emotional impact of the trauma so the client can recall these memories without feeling overwhelmed (EMDR Association UK)
+EMDR also helps to desensitise the person to the emotional impact of the memory, so that they can think about the event without feeling overwhelmed (EMDR Association UK).

 Scientific studies have shown that EMDR can significantly decrease PTSD symptoms and that this effect is long lasting (Chen et al., 2014).